reframe-hpc/reframe/docs/pipeline.rst

 The Build Phase
 ---------------

+During this phase a job script associated with the compilation of the test will be created and it will be submitted for execution.
-During this phase the source code associated with the test is compiled using the current programming environment.
+The source code associated with the test is compiled using the current programming environment.
 If the test is `"run-only," <regression_test_api.html#reframe.core.pipeline.RunOnlyRegressionTest>`__ this phase is a no-op.

 Before building the test, all the `resources <regression_test_api.html#reframe.core.pipeline.RegressionTest.sourcesdir>`__ associated with it are copied to the test case's stage directory.